knikolova00/FlightAggregatorClient/readme.txt

 This creates a new virtual environment which can be activated with ```.\venv\Scripts\activate``` on Windows and ```source <venv_directory>/bin/activate``` on Unix based operating systems.

+Other notes:
+- There is an example transcript of the application's usage in the file 'example_transcript.txt'.

 Usage:
 1. The application is started by running ```python aggregator.py``` in a terminal window.
 2. This should display a menu with three options - 1.Book a flight, 2.
 Manage Booking and 3.Quit.